Review by NekroDave

 One thing I don't like about the toy overall is the box.
 It's just too big (likely due to those outstretched arms) and doesn't display well with the thinner Popy boxes.
 And if you aren't displaying it, storage may be a problem.

 This is a great piece to get for collectors who are just starting out.
 It's not rare or expensive at all.
 They are almost always on Yahoo!Japan and can easily be found in most Japanese shops as well.
 It's probably the most common Japanese jumbo (along with Bandai's Five Robo and Yutaka's Getter Robo Go).
 A bootleg version of this toy was released in Taiwan at some point.
-That toy is more colorful and is actually harder to get than the real thing.

 |Posted 18 August, 2006 - 18:25 by NekroDave|